sagan/FlareDrive/README.md

 - you have created a [Cloudflare](https://dash.cloudflare.com/) account
 - your payment method is added
 - R2 service is activated and at least one bucket is created
+- (optional) KV & D1 instances are created.

-This project can be de deployed to [CloudFlare Workers](https://developers.cloudflare.com/workers/) or [CloudFlare Pages](https://developers.cloudflare.com/pages/).The Workers is the new and recommanded way, but it requires you to manually input the CloudFlare resource (R2 / KV) ids in the variables at this time.
-The Pages way is slightly simpler to configure as you can set the CloudFlare resource bindings directly in the dashboard.
+This project can be de deployed to [Cloudflare Workers](https://developers.cloudflare.com/workers/) or [Cloudflare Pages](https://developers.cloudflare.com/pages/).The Workers is the new and recommanded way, but it requires you to manually input the Cloudflare resource (R2 / KV) ids in the variables at this time.
+The Pages way is slightly simpler to configure as you can set the Cloudflare resource bindings directly in the dashboard.

-## Deployment to CloudFlare Workers (recommended)
+## Deployment to Cloudflare Workers (recommended)

 Fork this project and connect your fork with Cloudflare Workers.
-CloudFlare dashboard Settings:
+Cloudflare dashboard Settings:

 - Build configuration:
   - Build command: `npm run build:all`